 Why create the hassle of coming up with a day of activities for your toddler when the Museum of Childhood has got one ready?

-Packed with childhood-related objects and artifacts, spanning the 1600s to the present day, the V&A’s Museum of Childhood has plenty to see and do – and that’s before you factor in the museum’s summer programme running at the moment.
+Packed with childhood-related objects and artifacts, spanning the 1600s to the present day, the V&A’s Museum of Childhood has plenty to see and do.
+For more fun ideas, check our our guide to the Best Toddler Days Out!

 And best of all?
 Everything’s FREE.

 From 10.30-11am each day, there’s an Animal Magic session that includes sensory storytelling for little ones, inspired by popular animal tales.
 At 11.15-11.45am your toddler can play with childhood objects, toys or games in the Explore session.

 Up next is Telling Tales, an interactive storytelling activity featuring popular tales that runs from 12-12.30pm.
 Your child will be encouraged to get involved, telling the story using props and actions.